 - a) Use of the lowest light levels compatible with safety, fittings that emit no upward light, low reflectance ground surfaces and use of spill-over lighting where possible.
-Development proposals will demonstrate that these measures have been observed. - b) Arranging external lighting will be arranged such that it does not shine onto windows of nearby homes.
+Development proposals will demonstrate that these measures have been observed. - b) External lighting should be arranged to avoid shining into the windows of nearby homes.